 Girls just wanna have funds, right?
 It's never a bad time to get your money right, and the first step is getting our budget under control.

 Whether you're in a place where you want to switch up how you handle your coins or you have never really thought about money at all, a budgeting app is definitely a must for your phone's home screen.
-And the best part is, each of these apps offer a free version.
-These apps have a unique way of showing you how to track expenses, look at your spending habits, and lets you know how much you can afford to save.
+And the best part is, each of these apps offers a free version.
+These apps have a unique way of showing you how to track expenses, look at your spending habits, and let you know how much you can afford to save.

 Get ready to live your best life while keeping your money in check.